aliasaswad/CarND-PID-Control-Project-P8/README.md

 <img src="./results/drive-and-calc.png" width="800" height="300" align="center"/>

+## Code Implementation
+In this implementation I followed what I had taught in the project lessons.
+The PID implementation is done on the [`./src/PID.cpp`](https://github.com/aliasaswad/CarND-PID-Control-Project-P8/blob/master/scr/PID.cpp).
+The [`PID::UpdateError`](https://github.com/aliasaswad/CarND-PID-Control-Project-P8/blob/master/scr/PID.cpp#L55-#L77) method calculates proportional, integral and derivative errors and the [`PID::TotalError`](https://github.com/aliasaswad/CarND-PID-Control-Project-P8/blob/master/scr/PID.cpp#L13-#L19) calculates the total error using the appropriate coefficients.

+## Code Reflection

+The three types of the PID components had beed used here in this implementation until we got the final results that makes the car successfully drive on the track.
+The three components are differential, integral, and proportional.
+For the **differential**, it helps to counteract the proportional trend to overshoot the center line by smoothing the approach to it.
+A recorded video for this component could be found [here](https://github.com/aliasaswad/CarND-PID-Control-Project-P8/blob/master/results/pid_Differ_errorType.mp4).
+And for **integral**, it tries to eliminate a possible bias on the controlled system that could prevent the error to be eliminated.
+Using this component will makes the car move in a circles.
+In the case of the simulator, no bias is present.
+A recorded video for this component could be found [here](https://github.com/aliasaswad/CarND-PID-Control-Project-P8/blob/master/results/pid_Integ_errorType.mp4).
+Finally, for the **proportional**, it tries to steer the car toward the center line (against the cross-track error).
+Using this implementation will makes the car overshoots the central line very easily and go out of the road very quickly.
+A recorded video for this component could be found [here](https://github.com/aliasaswad/CarND-PID-Control-Project-P8/blob/master/results/pid_Prop_errorType.mp4).

+### Final implementation used for the project

+The final parameters values were chosen manually by try and error.
+First, we need to make sure the car can drive straight with zero as parameters.
+Then add the proportional and the car start going on following the road but it starts overshooting go out of it.
+Next, we put a value zero for the integral part because this parameter is only move the car out of the road.
+Finally,  we added the differential to try to overcome the overshooting.
+The final results after putting all of these parameters togethor made the car drove on the track without going out of it.
+These parameters increased to minimize the average cross-track error on a single track lap.

+**A recorded video for with the final parameters could be found [here](https://github.com/aliasaswad/CarND-PID-Control-Project-P8/blob/master/results/pid_Final-with-calc_errorType.mp4).

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).